NemProject/nem/nis/README.md

 ## Building the package

 > **NOTE:**
-> It is far more convenient to use the [nis-client repository](https://github.com/NemProject/nis-client) to build and run this package.
+> It is far more convenient to use the [nem repository](https://github.com/NemProject/nem) to build and run this package.

 The package uses [Apache Maven](https://maven.apache.org/) and  minimum required Java SDK version to build is **Java 11**.